fresh2nd/PicasaWebAlbums/README.md

 Fork notes
 ----------

-Adding field weight(times the tag is used) to the Tag Object.
+Added field weight(times the tag is used) to the Tag Object.
+Added field credit(author) to the Photo Object.

 PicasaWebAlbums
 ===============